The Québec maritime Blog

 Fall flavours

 Sea, forests, farmland… Gaspésie has no shortage of resources to produce good food, which is featured on menus throughout the region.
-Until late September, seafood lovers can even fish for their own, accompanied by a guide from Pêche Sportive Baie-des-Chaleurs.
-You can then eat the plaice, mackerel, striped bass or Atlantic salmon you’ve caught.
+Seafood lovers can even fish for their own, accompanied by a guide from Pêche Sportive Baie-des-Chaleurs (Carleton-sur-Mer) or Rats de Marées (Bonaventure).
+You can then eat the plaice, mackerel, striped bass or Atlantic salmon you’ve caught yourself.
 Fishing excursions on the St. Lawrence are also possible in Matane with Destination Haute-Mer aboard a boat specifically designed for sea navigation.

-The largest public market in Gaspésie also takes place in the fall, during the Festival La Virée Trad in Carleton-sur-Mer.
-About 50 food producers and artisans will introduce you to regional flavours at this friendly and festive event showcasing traditional music and dance.
+The largest farmers market in Gaspésie also takes place in the fall, during the Festival La Virée Trad in Carleton-sur-Mer.
+About 50 food producers and artisans will introduce you to regional flavours at this friendly and festive event showcasing traditional music and dancing.

 Fall is also the season of beer festivals, including Oktoberfest Gaspésien in Percé.
 This is a great opportunity to taste dozens of microbrews made in the region and throughout the province of Québec.
 In addition, fall is wine harvest season.
-Did you know that Gaspésie is home to a little corner of Italy at the magnificent Carpinteri vineyard, only a few kilometres southwest of Matane?
+Did you know that Gaspésie is home to a little corner of Italy at the magnificent Carpinteri vineyard, only about 20 km (12 mi.) southwest of Matane?
 You can go for a stroll in the vineyards and taste their products for free every day until the end of November.
+Finally, don’t miss this opportunity to try locally made spirits (including gin and vodka) made by master artisans at Distillerie Cap-Chat (Cap-Chat) and Distillerie des Marigots (Caplan)!

 To admire a natural show of colours and enjoy exceptional activities, Gaspésie is a fall destination of choice!